 O Let your blessing evermore be on Your people shown.

-here is an informative article from the Reformed Witness website.
+If you'd like to know more about why we only sing Psalms in public worship, here is an informative article from the Reformed Witness website.
 If you're curious why we sing a cappella, here is another article written by the same author, Pastor Brian Schwertley.

 No comments: